automationhacks/automationhacks.github.io/_posts/2019-06-24-testers-are-not-the-last-line-of-defence.md

 <hr class="wp-block-separator" />

-_Isn&#8217;t above a much better use of a testers time and creativity._
+_Isn't above a much better use of a testers time and creativity._

 What we all need to realise at the end of the day is that two brains are better than one and every human (whatever role he/she plays on an engineering team) is **inherently curious** and capable of figuring out how stuff works or breaks.